-The Senedd has been the home of the National Assembly for Wales, now the Welsh Parliament, since opening in 2006, and has the distinction of being perhaps the most eco-friendly piece of parliamentary architecture anywhere in the world.
+The Senedd has been the home of the Welsh Parliament (formerly the National Assembly for Wales) since opening in 2006, and has the distinction of being perhaps the most eco-friendly piece of parliamentary architecture anywhere in the world.
 It’s built from traditional Welsh materials and topped with a wind cowl in the roof which spins to summon warm air out of the chamber beneath it.

 Even if you're not looking to stay, make the trip to walk around Mount Stuart Square - it holds one of Cardiff's most concentrated collections of historic buildings, and there are some great independent coffee shops and bars nearby.